The Seljuk Han of Anatolia

 The crown door of this han is massive and is so deep that it resembles a barrel vault.
 It projects slightly from the bearing wall.

 The entrance was designed with an iwan configuration, including two separate rooms, independent from each other, on each side of the iwan.
 The rooms are of the same size.
 The southeast room may have served as the mosque as it contains a mihrab in the quibla direction.
 A niche is situated on the east wall of the room to the east which is covered with a pointed vault.
 The doors to the rooms include a flat lintel and a square door frame, with geometric braids connected to central polygons on the sides.
 The Iğdir Ejder Han has a similar configuration of the rooms at the entrance.
-One of the rooms in the entrance could have served as a mosque.
+The southeast room in the entrance could have served as a mosque, as it contains a niche in the qibla direction.

 The walls of this han are quite thick and made of cut stones, laid with attention.
 The stones of the lower courses of the wall are larger in size compared to the majority of the stones used in Seljuk buildings.

 The han does not display any decoration other than the carved capitals which can be seen crown door, over the doors of the rooms on both sides of the entrance, and in the central nave over the piers that connect the arches supporting the vault.

 The han is in good condition and may be visited.
 The covered section survives in a partially-deteriorated condition.
 It is used as a store for hay, wood and farm machines.

 Eravşar, Osman.
 Yollarin Taniklari (Witnesses of the Way), 2017, pp. 102-105.